timrogers/obsidian-share-as-gist/README.md

 - **Include front matter in gists** (_disabled by default_): Whether your gists should include frontmatter (properties).
 If this is disabled, the front matter will be stripped from your gists.
 - **Enable auto-saving Gists after edit** (_disabled by default_): Whether your gists should be automatically updated when you save your note.
 If this is disabled, you can update your gists automatically with the normal "share" command.
 - **Enable auto-save notice** (_disabled by default_): Whether a notice should be displayed when your gists are automatically updated.
 This option is only relevant if the "Enable auto-saving Gists after edit" option above is turned on.
+- **Include table of contents** (_disabled by default_): Whether to automatically generate and include a table of contents at the start of each gist

 ## Securing your GitHub personal access token(s)